PasGl/ooblox/README.md

 Nginx config snippet, that I use (adjust accordingly).
 The first entry is for gathering all available Modules automatically.
+The second entry allows Modules to find all available textures.

 The other entries are shortcuts for scenes.
 ```
         location ~ /js/vrobjects {
+                autoindex on;
+        }

+        location ~ /images/textures {
                 autoindex on;
         }